-His human brain research has resulted in several discoveries.
+His research has resulted in several discoveries about the human brain.
 Dr. Nowinski has discovered functional laterality of the subthalamic nucleus - a major target in surgical treatment of Parkinson’s disease and other neurologic disorders.
 Dr. Nowinski has studied relationships of gray to white matters in brain sections proposing a new method useful to characterize normal brain with a few landmarks, to quantify healthy aging, and to detect and quantify pathologies; the method has potential applications in brain compression, comparison, morphometry, and normalization, which open new avenues in computer-aided neuroradiology from screening to searching of large brain databases.
 Dr. Nowinski has examined the human cerebrovasculature and discovered that, despite its enormous complexity, it is characterized by four simple approximate proportions 1:1, 1:2, 1:3, 1:4, and their combinations 1:1:1 and 1:2:4 (e.g., the volume of the arterial to venous system is 1:3; the volume of the dural sinuses to the whole vascular space is 1:2; the ratio of the posterior to anterior to middle cerebral arteries is 1:2:4 both in volume and length; the ratios of the left to right vessels are 1:1 for the arteries and veins; the vessel number ratio of the superficial to deep veins is 1:2; the length of the superficial to that of deep veins is 1:1, each equal 1/4 of the total vascular length).
 Moreover, Dr. Nowinski has proposed a new classification of cerebral veins based on their termination, which is simple, clear, didactically useful, and convenient to analyse 3D vascular trees extracted from imaging.

-Dr. Nowinski has been conferred with 43 awards and honours; 25 awards are from leading medical societies, including Magna cum Laude (radiological Oscar) from Radiological Society of North America in 2009 and 2004; Magna cum Laude from European Congress of Radiology in 2000; Summa cum Laude in 2014, 2012, 2008 and 1997, and Magna cum Laude in 2009 and 2005 from American Society of Neuroradiology; and Highly commended in 2013 (in medical book category) from British Medical Association.
+Dr. Nowinski has been conferred with 44 awards and honors; 30 awards are from leading medical societies, including Magna cum Laude (radiological Oscar) from Radiological Society of North America in 2009 and 2004; Magna cum Laude from European Congress of Radiology in 2000; Summa cum Laude in 2014, 2012, 2008 and 1997, and Magna cum Laude in 2009 and 2005 from American Society of Neuroradiology; and Highly commended in 2013 (in medical book category) from British Medical Association.
 Dr. Nowinski received Knight’s Cross of Merit from President of Republic of Poland in 2005.
 He was named The Outstanding Pole in the world in 2012.
 He was a finalist of Asian Innovation Award 2010 for his stroke work organized by The Wall Street Journal and Credit Swiss.
 He received Pioneer in Medicine title from SBMT/USA in 2013.
 In 2014, Dr. Nowinski was a laureate (within the top three) of the European Inventor Award in Lifetime Achievement category.

 His work has been featured in The Wall Street Journal, on The Discovery Channel, CNN, BBC (Tomorrow's World), and Channel News Asia, among others.
 He has been listed in Who’s Who in the World, Who’s Who is Science and Engineering, Who’s Who in Medicine and Healthcare, and Who’s Who in Asia.
+Dr. Nowinski and his work has been commemorated on a stamp issued by the Polish Post in 2018 to honor Polish inventors of the century (within two living inventors).

 Runs on Windows XP, 7, 8.0 and 8.1.